What if…

 There’s a myriad of possibilities, and the stories of the What if anthology often use some or even all of these elements, so I’ve always loved this comic book, despite its often somewhat wild swings in quality between issues.

-One of my all-time favorite comics is an issue of What if.
-Published in January of 1984, What if #44 has almost everything I like… It’s a dystopian, apocalyptic setting, with an underground resistance, there’s a stranger in a strange land, and a bunch of alternate versions of well-known characters...
-Written by Peter Gillis, with art by Sal Buscema, David Simons, and George Roussos, it tells the story of how a small change meant that Captain America was not found, frozen in the ice, in the 1960s by the Avengers, and because of this, he doesn’t return to the world until… today!
+One of my all-time favorite comics is an issue of What if that was published in January of 1984.
+What if #44 has almost everything that I like… It’s a dystopian, apocalyptic setting, with an underground resistance, there’s a stranger in a strange land, and a bunch of alternate versions of well-known characters...
+Plus, it stars Captain America, who is still one of my favorite characters.
+It was written by Peter Gillis, with art by Sal Buscema, David Simons, and George Roussos, and it tells the story of how one small change meant that Captain America was not found by the Avengers in the 1960s, floating in the ocean and frozen in the ice, and because of this, he doesn’t return to the world... until today!

 Which was 1984 at the time.